nicolehollant/sproj/meetings.md

 - [and another one](https://github.com/vi3k6i5/GuidedLDA)

 Perhaps before LDA, we just want to do a naive approach.
 This would consist of assigning a score to each word (based off of it's affect dimensions and intensity, and try to ease into something with that)

+## Sense Level Associations

+Note if it has

+[X] See if I can push history for words in thesaurus page

+Get synonyms by association:
+- if we are using "cool" in the sense of "quiet, chill, blunt" grab only the synonyms that also have that sense

+For the model output, keep data for other choices and their sense associations for each replaced word, perhaps be able to swap words in output

+Look into sense detection

+Get all words by association
+- list affect intensity scores for each

+Scores:
+- Base be neutral, only count words that have scores for normalization

+Negations:
+- either ignore or flip score to complement

+Scalars:
+- see if theres a standard thing for "kind of, really, etc"

+IRB:
+- ask participants to score passages before and after
+- finish and send to everyone!!!
+- give scores for pre-constructed sentences and then things that have gone through the model
+- for pre-constructed, go through gutenburg and pick most extreme sentences